-Very simple and limited
+- Peephole optimization - Very simple and limited

-- Cannot remove LD instruction since the peephole context is too small (3 instructions).
-The INC instruction which also loads A is not visible! - Solution of the Contraction o - Use a window of very few consecutive instructions - Could be done in hardware by superscalar processors...
+Cannot remove LD instruction since the peephole context is too small (3 instructions).
+The INC instruction which also loads A is not visible!

+- Cleanup after code generation or other transformation - Use a window of very few consecutive instructions - Could be done in hardware by superscalar processors...